-The CHILD Study received base funding from the Allergy, Genes and Environment Network of Centres of Excellence (AllerGen NCE) and the Canadian Institutes of Health Research (CIHR), in the sum of $6 million each, for a total of $12 million, over 6 years.
+The CHILD Study received base funding from the Allergy, Genes and Environment Network of Centres of Excellence (AllerGen NCE) and the Canadian Institutes of Health Research (CIHR), in the sum of $6 million each, over 6 years.

 Beyond this base funding, the CHILD Study has received continuing support from AllerGen in the form of research and special initiatives funding, and from CIHR in the form of project and team grants.
 These CIHR grants are listed in the CHILD grants database, referenced below.

 - Total AllerGen NCE Investment in the CHILD Study (2005-2019): $14,753,500

 - Successful CIHR Grant Funding Totals (to date): $28,913,302

 Total federal contributions to date (AllerGen + CIHR): $43,666,802